+ − (album): Recording and release

 The recording process for + − started in May 2013 in Copenhagen.
 Mew enlisted the help of American producer Michael Beinhorn, with whom they worked on their fourth studio album, And the Glass Handed Kites (2005).

 They also invited guitarist Russell Lissack of the British rock band Bloc Party, whom they first met years earlier during a joint US concert tour.
 Lissack was featured on the track "My Complications".

 The release date for the album was announced on 19 January 2015 as 27 April 2015, simultaneously releasing "Satellites" as the first single.
 The album was issued as a CD, a heavyweight gatefold double 12" vinyl and a limited edition deluxe double CD book, as well as digitally, with iTunes Store pre-order starting in January.

-On 2 February 2015, "The Night Believer" was premiered on Norwegian radio station NRK P3.
+In February 2015, "The Night Believer" was premiered on Norwegian radio station NRK P3.
 The song features guest vocals by New Zealand singer-songwriter Kimbra.

-The album's second single "Water Slides" was released on 16 March 2015.
-On 3 April 2015, Mew premiered the song "Witness".
+The album's second single "Water Slides" was released in March 2015.
+In April 2015, Mew premiered the song "Witness".